onap/sdc/README.md

     longpaths = true

-## Compiling the Project
+### Compiling the Project

 SDC is built from several projects while the parent "sdc" contains the main pom.xml for all of them:

-- asdctool		- set of utilities used for scheme creation and data migration in SDC
+* asdctool          - set of utilities used for scheme creation and data migration in SDC
-- catalog-be		- backend code
+* catalog-be        - backend code
-- catalog-fe		- frontend java code (servlet, proxy)
+* catalog-fe        - frontend java code (servlet, proxy)
-- catalog-dao		- database layer
+* catalog-dao       - database layer
-- catalog-model		- data model of the application
+* catalog-model     - data model of the application
-- catalog-ui		- front end code (javascript, html, css)
+* catalog-ui        - front end code (javascript, html, css)
-- common		    - set of utilities used by the onboarding project
+* common            - set of utilities used by the onboarding project
-- common-app-api	- common code for frontend and backend
+* common-app-api    - common code for frontend and backend
-- common-be		    - utilities, datatypes and enums
+* common-be         - utilities, datatypes and enums
-- security-utils	- handle encryption/decryption of passwords
+* security-utils    - handle encryption/decryption of passwords
-- onboarding-be		- onboarding backend code
+* onboarding-be     - onboarding backend code
-- onboarding-ui		- onboarding frontend code
+* onboarding-ui     - onboarding frontend code
-- integration-tests - The integration tests using the docker images to validate Backend API calls and FE with Selenium
+* integration-tests - The integration tests using the docker images to validate Backend API calls and FE with Selenium
-- sdc-os-chef		- chefs scripts used for docker creation and startup
+* sdc-os-chef       - chefs scripts used for docker creation and startup
-- utils			    - set of dev utils used for working with the project locally
+* utils             - set of dev utils used for working with the project locally

-In order to build all the projects, as mentioned in the onap wiki https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment, the settings.xml (https://git.onap.org/oparent/plain/settings.xml) from the oparent project must be installed in your ~/.m2 folder and referenced by your IDE.
+In order to build all the projects, as mentioned in the [ONAP wiki](https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment), the [settings.xml](https://git.onap.org/oparent/plain/settings.xml) from the oparent project must be installed in your `~/.m2` folder and referenced by your IDE.
 Once maven is set up properly, go to sdc project and run the command: `mvn clean install`

 By default, the "all" maven profile will be executed but others exist:

 * fast-build - A fast build skipping all tests and useless maven plugins (only builds the jars)
 * start-sdc  - Once docker containers have been build, triggering this profile starts SDC CS, BE, FE, simulator
 * stop-sdc   - Stop all SDC containers started by using the profile "start-sdc"
 * run-integration-tests - This runs only the integration tests against a running SDC started by using "start-sdc" profile.
 * docker     - This enables the docker images build for each SDC module **Note: If you're working on Windows, you'll need to define an environment variable on your machine with key `DOCKER_HOST` and value: `tcp://<ip_address>:2375` in order to build and upload local dockers to a local environment.**

 More flags to use in the build process are:

 * -DskipITs - Skips integration tests only
 * -DskipTests - Skips unit tests execution and integration tests
 * -DskipUICleanup=true - Skips deleting the UI folders